redhat-openshift-ecosystem/community-operators-pipeline/docs/testing-operators.md

 ENTRYPOINT ["/registry-server"]
 CMD ["--database", "bundles.db"]
 ```
-Simply adjust the second line to either include all OpenShift Community Operators (`community-operators`), or all OperatorHub.io Operators (`upstream-community-operators`) or just your Operator (e.g. `upstream-community-operator/my-operator`).
+Simply adjust the second line to either include all OpenShift Community Operators (`community-operators`), all OperatorHub.io Operators (`upstream-community-operators`) or just your Operator (e.g. `upstream-community-operator/my-operator`).

-Place the `Dockerfile` in the top-level directory of your cloned copy of this repo, build it and push to a registry from where you can download it to your Kubernetes cluster later.
+Place the `Dockerfile` in the top-level directory of your cloned copy of this repo, build it and push it to a registry from where you can download it to your Kubernetes cluster later.

 For example: